-We now have four living children and one with the Lord.
+We now have five living children and one with the Lord.
 Even though I would love to keep racing and traveling around the world, I am currently focusing on other priorities, mainly my family and raising my children.
 I am also excited about Fit Catholic Mom and having a platform to share and inspire the Catholic mom and others about how to prioritize, balance and train in a way that glorifies the Lord.

 In health, happiness, and holiness.